Lepidoptera

 Speckled Wood Pararge aegaria

-A common resident, found mainly along rides in the wooded areas of the reserve.
+A common resident, found mainly along rides in the Entrance Bushes and Dead Dolphin Wood.

 An uncommon resident on site, most often recorded along the Dune Ridge.
-A noticeable increase in numbers in 2004, with three generations appearing through the year.
+A noticeable increase in numbers in 2004, with three generations appearing through the year, sadly precipitated a steep decline in line with the national picture.
+Only a handful of sightings are now reported annually.

 A scarce resident, which has seriously declined in recent years.
 It was first recorded as a breeding resident in the 1990s, mainly around the Back Meadow.
-This population slowly increased but by 2003 only one adult was seen, a slight improvement in 2004 saw four sightings.
+This population slowly increased but by 2003 only one adult was seen, a slight improvement in 2004 saw four sightings but annual numbers remain in single figures.

 A widespread and sometimes abundant species on the Warren, frequently seen around areas of bramble scrub during the summer months.

-Another widespread butterfly in the UK, however the first record for the reserve was not until 2008.
-The first was seen in Dead Dolphin Wood on 07/07/08, where it was noted occasionally until 13/07/08.
-A second fresh individual was then seen on 20/07/08 with a third the next day.
-Recorded in every year since.
+Another widespread UK butterfly, the first for the Recording Area was not until 2008.
+It was seen in Dead Dolphin Wood on 7th July 20/08, where it was noted occasionally until the 13th.
+A second fresh individual was then seen on 20th July 2008 with a third the next day.
+Recorded every year since and still on the up.

 Danaidae